AppDaemon/appdaemon/README.rst

 Install Using hass.io
 =====================

 There is an official hass.io addon for AppDaemon maintained by [vkorn](https://community.home-assistant.io/u/vkorn/summary).
-The repository is [here](https://github.com/vkorn/hassio-addons).
+Instructions to install AppDaemon this way can be found [here](https://community.home-assistant.io/t/repository-few-addons/20659).

 Configuration
 =============